-ffordable housing is a broad and complex subject intertwined with many disciplines, including finance, economics, politics, and social services.
+Asubject intertwined with many disciplines, including finance, economics, politics, and social services.
 Despite this complexity, advocates can learn the essential workings of affordable housing and be prepared to advocate effectively for programs and policies that ensure access to safe, decent, accessible, and affordable housing for all.